-Each PhD candidate is required to write a minor area paper on a topic chosen in consultation with her or his supervisor.
-The minor area paper is intended to foster breadth of psychological knowledge, and therefore must be in an area not directly related to the candidate's dissertation research.
+Each PhD candidate is required to write an academic breadth comprehensive paper on a topic chosen in consultation with her or his supervisor.
+The academic breadth comprehensive paper is intended to foster breadth of psychological knowledge, and therefore must be in an area not directly related to the candidate's dissertation research.
 With permission, the topic may be chosen from a field outside psychology.
-The dissertation supervisor may not serve on a student's Minor Area Paper committee.
+The dissertation supervisor may not serve on a student's academic breadth comprehensive paper committee.

-The minor must be completed and approved by the end of the summer term (September 15) of the third year of the PhD residency (PhD III).
-It is expected that the minor area paper will be completed before work begins on the PhD dissertation.
+The academic breadth comprehensive paper must be completed and approved by the end of the summer term (September 15) of the third year of the PhD residency (PhD III).
+It is expected that the academic breadth comprehensive paper will be completed before work begins on the PhD dissertation.